MrManny/MrManny.github.io/index.md

 ![Me](img/profile.jpg)

-Senior Software Engineer and Product Owner, Austria.
+Researcher, Engineer, Tinkerer

 ## Private

 In my off hours, I am…
-- a **gamer**: board games, video games, role-playing games, tabletop games; you name it!
+- a gamer: board games, video games, role-playing games, tabletop games; you name it!
            *Epic Spell Wars* is great, by the way.
-- an **archer**: currently shooting with a 28 lbs recurve bow.
+- an archer: currently shooting with a 28 lbs recurve bow.
 Sometimes, I also hit the target.
-- a **mapper**: I sometimes spend some time to survey for OpenStreetMap.
+- a cartograph: I sometimes spend some time to survey for OpenStreetMap.
                 I am no stranger to geographic information systems.
-- an **additive manufacturing** enthusiast: this is slang for "I know 3d printing, and I know some CAD".
+- an additive manufacturing enthusiast: this is slang for "I know 3d printing, and I know some CAD".
-- I go crazy with **Generative Artificial Intelligence** way too often.
-Send help!
+- I have been tinkering with Generative Artificial Intelligence before it was cool.

 ## Business